What Are Astrology Aspects?

 Mars-Pluto (Intensity & Transformation)

-Any hard aspect: Powerful sexual energy, transformative relationships, potential for power struggles
+Any hard aspect: Powerful sexual energy, transformative relationships, obsession, power struggles, or the need to learn clean boundaries around desire and control

 Reading Aspects in Practice